NinjaPear API V2 - Now 400% faster Learn more

-Tutorial: How to crawl Linkedin with Python and `requests` library with code examples (Part 2)
+Tutorial: How to crawl LinkedIn with Python and `requests` library with code examples (Part 2)

-This is a two-part series on crawling Linkedin in scale.
-In an earlier article, we studied why Linkedin is a hard target to crawl.
-In this follow-up, I will dive deep into a technical tutorial on how you can crawl Linkedin in scale with demo code.
+This is a two-part series on crawling LinkedIn at scale.
+In an earlier article, we studied why LinkedIn is a hard target to crawl.
+In this follow-up, I will dive deep into a technical tutorial on how you can crawl LinkedIn at scale with demo code.

-In this tutorial, I will lead you with code to get to a full name of a person's Linkedin profile.
-While this tutorial focuses on only 1 profile, the method used in this tutorial can be used to scale to as many asynchronous nodes as you want.
+In this tutorial, I will lead you with code to get to the full name of a person's LinkedIn profile.
+While this tutorial focuses on only 1 profile, the method used in this tutorial can be scaled to as many asynchronous nodes as you want.

 Setting up prerequisites